VsArchoyDorn/vsarchoydorn.github.io/README.md

 If you subscribed to this repository then you should receive emails about this!
 The email that will send you news: fetling@notifications.orsomething.noreply.github.com (I'm pretty sure that's the email for news)

+If you need more help.
+Contact me on Discord: fetling